 - For those at risk and 64 years or younger – Prevnar 23 is recommended first then Prevnar 13 after age 65.

-- Discuss with your clinician to confirm which Prevnar is right for you as this can be complicated.
+Make sure to talk to your clinician first to confirm which Prevnar vaccine is right for you.

 Tetanus is a nervous system disorder that produces muscle spasms and rigidity.
-This bacteria is found mostly in soil.
-Transmission of this bacteria can also occur from puncture wounds, burns, a penetrating injury or contaminated needles.
+This bacteria is found mostly in soil, but transmission can also occur from puncture wounds, burns, a penetrating injury or contaminated needles.
 This vaccine is recommended every 10 years and if you have sustained a moderate or severe open wound.